Frequently Asked Questions - COVID-19 (Coronavirus)

 While waiting for your case please:

-- wear a face mask (this is a condition of entry)
+- wear a face mask

 - use the hand sanitiser provided